Asom Gana Parishad (Pragatishel)

 Asom Gana Parishad (Progressive), or AGP(P), was a regional political party in Assam, India.
-It was formed by Prafulla Kumar Mahanta after he was expelled in 2005 by the Asom Gana Parishad for anti-party activities.
+It was formed on 15 September 2005 by Prafulla Kumar Mahanta after he was expelled in 2005 by the Asom Gana Parishad for anti-party activities.

 In the 2006 Assembly elections, the party won just one seat; namely that of Prafulla Kumar Mahanta.

 In 2008, the party merged again with Asom Gana Parishad.